 Phi Beta Kappa, Alpha of Virginia, was revived for the second time under President Emeritus Benjamin S. Ewell, who had become a member of the society during the 1850s.
 Col. William Lamb was primarily responsible for the revival.

 1894, November 10

-Hampden-Sydney vanquished William and Mary, 24 to 0, in the College's first intercollegiate football contest.
+Hampden-Sydney vanquished William & Mary, 24 to 0, in the university's first intercollegiate football contest.

-The first issue of the College's yearbook, the Colonial Echo, was published.
+The first issue of William & Mary's yearbook, the Colonial Echo, was published.